jiaming-wang/STP/README.md

 Image 2.
 Training accuracy for different methods.
 (A) The results on RGB-*Ferryboat-4*.
 (B) The results on flow-*Ferryboat-4*.

 Table 1.
-Summary of characteristics of the *Ferryboat-4*.
+Comparison with existing methods on *Ferryboat-4*.
 ||C3D|R2+1D|R3D|I3D|P3D|STP|
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 |Flow | 49.49 |49.48| 56.32| 58.71| 50.64| 65.44|